pierotofy/OpenSplat/README.md

 brew install pytorch
 ```

-You will also need to install Xcode and the Xcode command line tools to compile with metal support (if you are fine with CPU-only acceleration, you can skip this step):
+You will also need to install Xcode and the Xcode command line tools to compile with metal support (otherwise, OpenSplat will build with CPU acceleration only):
 1. Install Xcode from the Apple App Store.
 2. Install the command line tools with `xcode-select --install`.
 This might do nothing on your machine.
 3. If `xcode-select --print-path` prints `/Library/Developer/CommandLineTools`,then run `sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer`.